Terry Collection

 The Robert J. Terry Anatomical Skeletal Collection is a collection of some 1,728 human skeletons held by the Department of Anthropology of the National Museum of Natural History of the Smithsonian Institution, Washington, D.C., United States.
+The skeletons have been widely used in research for anthropology and forensic science.

 Background

 It was created by Robert J. Terry (1871–1966) during his time as professor of anatomy and head of the Anatomy Department at Washington University Medical School in St. Louis, Missouri from 1899 until his retirement in 1941.
 It was transferred to its present holders in 1967.
 The Terry Collection is composed of skeletons that Terry collected from the Medical School's Gross Anatomy classes during his tenure at Washington University.
 The majority of the remains that make up the collection came from local hospitals in the St. Louis area, as well as institutional morgues.
 The remains obtained from these hospitals and institutions were those of individuals who had not been claimed by relatives, effectively making the remains the property of the state.
 The state of Missouri decided to donate the bodies to the medical school rather than spend taxpayer money to bury them.